-The MKS i-Baratron® DA01A DeviceNet™ Absolute Capacitance Manometer is a dual-output absolute vacuum transducer with both DeviceNet™ digital communications and legacy 0-10 VDC analog output signals.
+The MKS Baratron® DA01A DeviceNet™ Absolute Capacitance Manometer is a dual-output absolute vacuum transducer with both DeviceNet™ digital communications and legacy 0-10 VDC analog output signals.
 Both heated and unheated versions are available.

 The following options are available for the DA01A Baratron® Heated Capacitance Manometers